 Now there stood by the cross of Jesus, his mother…When Jesus therefore saw his mother, and the disciple standing by whom he loved…

 The “disciple standing by whom he loved” has caused a lot of debate about who “he” was.
-He was first thought to be Lazarus “whom Jesus loved,” as we saw.
+He was first thought to be Lazarus “whom Jesus loved,” as we saw in the last post.
 And, if Jesus had just made a marriage alliance with Lazarus’ sister or daughter most likely, Mary of Bethany, it could make sense to turn her over to his wife’s family.
 But Mary often traveled with her other sons and one son James will be the leader of the family and followers in Jerusalem after his death…and she clearly stayed with them.
 She had no need to be taken care of by a “Beloved Disciple.”
 But forget about all that for a moment and just see the last words John said Jesus spoke to his mother from the cross.
 A totally different picture emerges…

 Woman, behold thy son!
 (John 19:26)